Bernard J. Ganter: Early life

-Bernard Ganter was born on July 17, 1928, in Galveston, Texas, to Bernard and Marie (née Bozka) Ganter.
+Ganter was born on July 17, 1928, in Galveston, Texas, to Bernard and Marie (née Bozka) Ganter.
 He studied engineering at Texas A&M University for one year before transferring to St. Mary's Seminary in La Porte, Texas, to study for the priesthood.

 Priesthood

 Ganter was ordained to the priesthood for what was then the Diocese of Galveston by Bishop Wendelin Nold on May 22, 1952.
-After his ordination, Ganter went to Washington D.C. to attend the Catholic University of America, where he obtained a Doctor of Canon Law degree in 1955.
+After his ordination, the diocese sent Ganter to Washington, D.C., to attend the Catholic University of America, where he obtained a Doctor of Canon Law degree in 1955.

-After returning to Texas, Ganter was appointed as curate at Sacred Heart Parish in Conroe and private secretary to Bishop Nold.
+After returning to Texas, Ganter was appointed as curate at Sacred Heart Parish in Conroe and private secretary to Nold.
 In 1958, he left his position as secretary to serve as head of the diocesan tribunal.
 Ganter moved in 1966 to the role chancellor of the diocese and diocesan consultor.
-The Vatican named him a papal chamberlain in 1964, and he was elected to the presbyterate council the same year.
+The Vatican named Ganter a papal chamberlain in 1964, and he was elected to the presbyterate council of the diocese the same year.

 Bishop of Tulsa

 On December 13, 1972, Ganter was appointed as the first bishop of the newly erected Diocese of Tulsa by Pope Paul VI.
-He received his episcopal consecration on February 2, 1973, from Archbishop Luigi Raimondi, with Bishops Nold and John Morkovsky serving as co-consecrators.
+He received his episcopal consecration on February 2, 1973, from Archbishop Luigi Raimondi at the Cathedral of the Holy Family in Tulsa, with Bishops Nold and John Morkovsky serving as co-consecrators.